myneur/noFluffy/README.md

-# Prototype of multi-lingual voice chat interface that can run computer commands
+# Prototype of multi-lingual voice chat interface to control computer

 ## Purpose of this prototype